kubernetes/community/contributors/design-proposals/storage/pod-safety.md

 ## Backwards compatibility

-On an upgrade, pet sets would not be "safe" until the above behavior is implemented.
+On an upgrade, statefulsets would not be "safe" until the above behavior is implemented.
 All other behaviors should remain as-is.